Skip to main content Skip to navigation

 While there will be broad convergence with the EU sanctions regime, the UK will diverge in certain areas.
 Those points of divergence include:

-Designation by description: Unlike the EU regime, the Sanctions Act allows the UK government to make a sanctions designation by description, rather than by name.
-Designation by description may only take place when it is not possible to do so by name, and the description must be sufficiently detailed and clear that a reasonable person would be able to tell that the persons concerned were subject to sanction.
+• Designation by description: Unlike the EU regime, the Sanctions Act allows the UK government to make a sanction designation by description rather than by name.
+Designation by description may only take place when it is impossible to do so by name, and the description must be sufficiently detailed and clear that a reasonable person can tell that the persons concerned were subject to sanction.
 Designation by description is a relatively untested area of sanctions compliance and regulatory teething problems are expected.

-Challenging sanctions designations: Under the EU regime, sanctioned persons can challenge their designation in European courts regardless of whether that designation was applied under the UN or the EU regime.
+• Challenging sanctions designations: Under the EU regime, sanctioned persons can challenge their designation in European courts regardless of whether it was applied under the UN or the EU regime.
 Under the UK regime, the ability of persons to challenge their designation is limited to submitting an appeal to the Secretary of State.

-General licenses: The UK sanctions regime will reflect the US regime by issuing general licenses that allow persons to conduct otherwise prohibited activities within the jurisdiction of the UK.
-The general licenses will be issued by the UK’s Office of Financial Sanctions Implementation (OFSI).
+• General licenses: The UK sanctions regime will reflect the US regime by issuing general licenses that allow persons to conduct otherwise prohibited activities within the UK’s jurisdiction.
+The UK’s Office of Financial Sanctions Implementation (OFSI) will issue the general licenses.

 • Broadening the definition of “financial assistance” to prohibit financial services and money transfers connected to military goods or oil exploration

-Some commentators suggest that future limitations in data-sharing capabilities may cause greater divergence between the UK and EU sanctions regimes in the future.
-In the immediate wake of Brexit however, both frameworks remain broadly convergent with both the governments of the UK and the EU sharing legal, political, and diplomatic goals.
+Some commentators suggest that future limitations in data-sharing capabilities may cause greater divergence between the UK and EU sanctions regimes.
+In the immediate wake of Brexit, however, both frameworks remain broadly convergent, with the governments of the UK and the EU sharing legal, political, and diplomatic goals.

 With the effects of Brexit still playing out, unforeseen sanctions compliance difficulties remain a possibility: firms should carefully consider their compliance process with both regimes in order to avoid regulatory disruption going forward.